-Sarah finished her undergraduate studies in Political Science and Spanish Language, Literature, and Culture / “Hispanic Studies” in 2015.
-She received her Master of Arts in International Relations (International Law and International Politics with a focus on human rights, women’s rights, and transitional justice) in 2018.
-Her M.A. thesis focused on the “Contributions of Women’s (Rights) Organzations to Truth Commissions” and included case studies on South Africa, Sierra Leone, Liberia, Peru, and Guatemala.
-A revised version of this thesis has recently been published in the Georgetown Journal of International Law (see below).
+Sarah received her Master of Arts in International Relations (International Law and International Politics with a focus on human rights, women’s rights, and transitional justice) in 2018.
+Her M.A. thesis was on the “Contributions of Women’s (Rights) Organzations to Truth Commissions”.
+A revised version of this thesis has also been published in the Georgetown Journal of International Law (see below).

-Sarah helped in building up a support network providing guidance for refugees who want to start or continue to get a higher education degree in Germany in 2015/2016.
-During her studies, she also engaged in empowerment projects for migrants and students from non-academic backgrounds/first generation students at university.
-Her Humanity in Action Action Project Sistas’Collective focused on mapping local initiatives for Black women and women of color in Germany to facilitate access and increase cooperation.
-Sarah was also involved in organizing a lecture series on women’s rights that was awarded a prize on gender-sensitive teaching at Technical University Dresden, Germany, in 2018.
+Sarah’s HIA Action Project focused on mapping local initiatives for Black women and women of color in Germany to facilitate access and increase cooperation.
+Sarah was also involved in organizing a lecture series on women’s rights that was awarded a prize on gender-sensitive teaching at Technical University Dresden, Germany in 2018.

 Publication: Understanding the Extent to which Truth Commissions Are Gender Sensitive and Promote Women’s Issues: Comparing and Contrasting these Truth Commission Roles in South Africa, Guatemala, Peru, Sierra Leone and Liberia by Jeremy Sarkin and Sarah Ackermann (now Sarah Robinson), Georgetown Journal of International Law (GJIL), Vol. 50 Issue 2)